 Abusing drugs is a fast track to addiction and addiction is an excellent way to destroy one’s dreams.
 When a college student finds himself (or herself) addicted, he is likely to leave his education incomplete and take any job that will enable him to get the drugs he needs to continue abusing.
 Some students will even stoop to dealing drugs as a way of keeping their heads above water.
 That can lead to arrest and the instant end of all future plans and dreams.
 But recovery from addiction can mean putting that person back on the track they envisioned for their future.

-The website www.calnarconon.org takes you to information about Narconon Northern California.
-At this location in the coast range of the state, people are finding lasting recovery from addiction every day.
-Just like in forty other locations around the world, the Narconon program rebuilds broken lives from the ground up.
-It’s not something that can be accomplished in 28 days.
+At Narconon centers around the world, people are finding lasting recovery from addiction every day.
+The Narconon program rebuilds broken lives from the ground up which is not something that can be accomplished in 28 days.
 By the time a short-term rehab program has been completed and a person is back on the street, a person is just starting to be free of the drugs that have been circulating in his body.
-As a sober viewpoint just starts to surface, instead of then learning sound and reliable life skills, that person has to face all the people he was doing drugs with before, all the places where he was arrested, or used drugs, or watched someone overdose.
+As a sober viewpoint just starts to surface, instead of then learning sound and reliable life skills, that person has to face all the people he was doing drugs with before, all the places where he was arrested, or used drugs or watched someone overdose.
 He has to deal with cravings that may be incessant.
-It’s no wonder that a short term program often fails to provide sobriety.
+It’s no wonder that a short-term program often fails to provide sobriety.

-But Narconon in Northern California (calnarconon.org) offers a long term program that a person competes at his own rate.
+But Narconon offers a long-term program that a person competes at his own rate.
 No one ushers him out the door as soon as the month is up.
 He leaves when he has gone through the detoxification program that helps with cravings, when he has learned the life skills that will help keep him safe in all circumstances, and when he has renewed his personal integrity and moral code.

 This is a short story about a thorough program.
-To really understand how this program gets its result of a 70% sobriety success rate, you’ll need to find out more about it.
-Call an Intake Counselor today and ask how the Narconon program can help someone you love who is struggling with addiction.
-Call Narconon at 1-800-775-8750 today.
+To really understand how this program gets the results it does, you’ll need to find out more about it.
+Call us today and find out how the Narconon program can help someone you love who is struggling with addiction.